rajgandhi1/threecrate/README.md

 ## Overview

-ThreeCrate features a modular architecture, allowing you to pick and choose which parts of it you want to use.
+3DCrate features a modular architecture, allowing you to pick and choose which parts of it you want to use.
 It is made up of the following libraries:

 * **threecrate-core**: Core data structures (`PointCloud`, `TriangleMesh`, `Point3f`) and fundamental traits
 * **threecrate-algorithms**: CPU-based point cloud processing algorithms (normals, ICP, RANSAC, filtering)